Ruan Lingyu

-Ruan Lingyu (born Ruan Fenggen; April 26, 1910 – March 8, 1935), also known by her English name Lily Yuen, was a Chinese silent film actress.
+Ruan Ling-yu (阮玲玉 (Ruǎn Língyù), born Ruan Feng-gen [阮鳳根 (Ruǎn Fènggēn)]; April 26, 1910 – March 8, 1935), also known by her English name Lily Yuen, was a Chinese actress in silent films.
 One of the most prominent Chinese film stars of the 1930s, her exceptional acting ability and suicide at the age of 24 led her to become an icon of Chinese cinema.

 Early life

 Ruan was born to a working class family in Shanghai, and her ancestral home is in Xiangshan, Guangdong.
 Her father died when she was young, and her mother brought her up working as a housemaid.